 Editor tracking allows you to track who edits features and when edits are made to a feature class or table.
 Once you enable tracking, each time an edit is made, information about the editor is automatically recorded in the designated fields.

-In ArcGIS Pro, you can enable editor tracking on your data using the following:
+In ArcGIS Pro, you can enable editor tracking on your data using the following options:

 - Enable Editor Tracking geoprocessing tool.